 • Good candidates are motivated, independent workers; have some skill in plant identification and good observation skills; and are adventurous.

 • Ability to collect and organize scientific data and filing field forms in a timely manner.

-• Some computer proficiency is required for communication and submitting field forms.
+• Computer proficiency is required for communication and submitting field forms.

 • The physical ability to hike in uneven terrain and varying weather conditions.

 • The ability to work independently or with a team of other volunteers.

 • Ability to travel some distance to survey sites and endure possible long days in the field.
 A vehicle is essential for a lot of the work our volunteers do.

 HOW TO APPLY

 Interested applicants with botanical knowledge who are outside of eastern Massachusetts are encouraged to apply.
 All who are interested must apply and be accepted into the program before attending a training session, due to the sensitive nature of rare plant data and data security agreements we have with each state’s Natural Heritage.

 New England Wild Flower Society